Skip to main content

 What Is the Most Immediate Consequence of Exposed Health Data?

-The most direct consequence of a is the weaponization of your personal health information.
+The most direct consequence of a data breach is the weaponization of your personal health information.
 Cybercriminals value medical data because it is rich with detail and has a long shelf life.
 Unlike a credit card, which can be canceled, your diagnosis and treatment plan are permanent aspects of your health history.

 This information can be sold on the dark web, where it is purchased by individuals or groups who intend to use it for illicit purposes.
 This could involve medical identity theft, where someone uses your information to receive medical care, or prescription fraud, where your details are used to illegally obtain controlled substances like testosterone.